bravepickle/templar/README.md

 - [ ] Add support of JSONL format.
 For STDIN and other to stream data.
 Instead of ReadAll, we should process each template per line on-fly and skip blank lines.

 ## Usage
+### Main command
 ```
+$ templar
 Usage: templar [OPTIONS] COMMAND [COMMAND_ARGS]

+templar    generate template contents with provided variables

 Commands:
+  init       init default files structure for building templates
+  build      render template contents with provided variables
   help       show help information on command or subcommand usage.
 Type "templar help help" to see help command usage information
   version    show application information on its build version and directories
-  init       init default files structure for building templates
-  build      render template contents with provided variables

 Options:
   -debug